utubo/vim-zenmode/README.md

 - `exclude`
   the exclude bufnames.
   default is `['ControlP']`.
+- `refeshInteval`
+  number
+  the millseconds of refresh the next line.
+  `-1` means disable regular refreshs. default is `100`.
 - `preventEcho`
   Prevent to echo the next line.
   (for echo you want.)